lbarberiscanoni/OpenSpeeches/_posts/2015-05-12-guest-workers-program.markdown

 - econ
 author: Joe-Gunst
 ---
-A Bill to implement a Guest Worker Program

-AFF

 I stand in affirmation of this bill because of 3 primary reasons first immigration is an American Principle, second it will benefit our economy and finally why we really need to open our borders.